initcron/cicd-labs/chapters/jenkinsfile.md

 Here you are going to learn, how to create & execute multi branch pipeline and how to use this with ci pipeline for every branch that you have in github repository.

-Follow the below steps to create and execute multibranch pipeline.
+Follow the following steps to create and execute multibranch pipeline.

 Steps: -
 create new job `worker-pipe` in your instavote directory, choose project type as multibranch pipeline.
-In `worker-pipe` job configuration page , add display name as 'Instavote Multi branch pipeline' and under the branch sources choose `GitHub` and add your account credentials, choose our project repository as well. example image is given below, refer the image and configure it.
+In `worker-pipe` job configuration page , add display name as 'Instavote Multi branch pipeline' and under the branch sources choose `GitHub` and add your account credentials, choose our project repository as well. example image is given following, refer the image and configure it.
 ![](./images/jenkinsfile4.png)
 Under build configuration, mention your Jenkinsfile path as `worker/Jenkisfile`.
 Add periodical checks interval as `5 minutes` under Scan multibranch pipeline triggers and save the configuration, it will automatically scan your repository.
 Whenever it detects new branch under repository, it  scans and runs the pipeline build automatically.